google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 your Service Worker.
 It is possible for one installed Web Application to be controlled by several different Service Workers.

-## Navigating outside of my progressive web app
+## Navigating outside of your progressive web app

 It is important for users to feel like they are using an app-like experience when using your progressive web app.
 This means that we need to handle